sovity/edc-ce/README.md

 For that you will need a SKI/AKI ClientID.
 Please refer to [edc-extension's Getting Started Guide](https://github.com/sovity/edc-extensions/tree/main/docs/getting-started#faq) on how to generate one.

+The DAPS needs to contain the claim `referringConnector=broker` for the broker.
+The expected value `broker` could be overridden by specifying a different value for `MY_EDC_PARTICIPANT_ID`.

 ```yaml
 # Required: Fully Qualified Domain Name